LazaroFilm/fcc-calculator/README.md

 - [ ] **User Story #6:** My calculator should contain an element to display values with a corresponding `id="display"`.

-U- [ ] **ser Story #7:** At any time, pressing the clear button clears the input and output values, and returns the calculator to its initialized state; 0 should be shown in the element with the id of `display`.
+- [ ] **ser Story #7:** At any time, pressing the clear button clears the input and output values, and returns the calculator to its initialized state; 0 should be shown in the element with the id of `display`.

 - [ ] **User Story #8:** As I input numbers, I should be able to see my input in the element with the id of `display`.